 - You’ll need to prove your relationship to your mother, maternal grandfather, and maternal great-grandfather with birth certificates and marriage licenses.

-As long as your maternal grandfather was a Maltese citizen or died before August 1, 2010, you should be eligible to register for citizenship by descent.
+In general, as long as your maternal grandfather was a Maltese citizen or died before August 1, 2010, you may be eligible to register for citizenship by descent.

 Brexit has caused an uptick in Britons applying for Maltese citizenship by descent.